 This article provides a brief overview of annulment and prohibited marriages in the state of Kentucky.

-Kentucky Annulment and Prohibited Marriage Laws
+Annulment and Prohibited Marriage Laws in Kentucky

 The following table explains the main Kentucky annulment and prohibited marriage laws.

 |Grounds for Annulment

 |Time Limits for Obtaining Annulment

-Each type of annulment must be completed within a certain time period, as listed below:
+Under K.R.S. § 403-120, each type of annulment must be completed within a certain time period, as listed below:

 Research the Law

-Next Steps: Search for a Local Attorney
+Next Steps: Speak to a Family Law Attorney